scionproto/scion/doc/dev/design/private-ISDs.rst

 Note: An P-ISD can contain ASes (including P-COREs) and links that are not visible outside of the P-ISD.
 These are called "private", see also `Private Links and Private ASes`_.

+Note: In all diagrams, ASes have only their public ISD number specified.
+The P-ISD numbers are not shown but there is one P-ISD identifier in each P-ISD (dashed oval shapes).

 Example: Simple P-ISD
 ^^^^^^^^^^^^^^^^^^^^^